Milić Vukašinović: Work with folk singers (1982–present)

-Vukašinović wrote all the songs for three albums by folk singer Hanka Paldum, Sanjam (I'm Dreaming, 1983), Dobro došli prijatelji (Welcome Friends, 1983) and Bolno srce (Aching Heart, 1986).
+Vukašinović wrote all the songs for three albums by folk singer Hanka Paldum – Sanjam (I'm Dreaming, 1983), Dobro došli prijatelji (Welcome Friends, 1983) and Bolno srce (Aching Heart, 1986).
 In 1990, Vukašinović wrote and composed the song "Sećaš li se, Sanja" ("Do You Remember, Sanja") for Toma Zdravković's album Kafana je moja istina (Kafana is My Truth); the song would go on to become an evergreen hit.

 In the mid 1990s, emerging folk music star Svetlana "Ceca" Veličković released covers of two of Vukašinović's song that he had composed for Hanka Paldum, "Volela sam volela" ("I Loved, I Loved") and "Tražio si sve" ("You Asked for Everything").
-During fall of 1997, Vukašinović began a collaboration with Ceca, Serbia's biggest commercial folk and turbo folk star at the time.
+During fall of 1997, Vukašinović began a collaboration with Ceca, Serbia's biggest turbo folk star at the time.
 Her husband Željko Ražnatović "Arkan" brought Vukašinović from Sarajevo to Belgrade with a view of having him write and produce Ceca's upcoming studio album.
 Provided with paid accommodation at Hotel Jugoslavija, Vukašinović ended up staying in Belgrade for almost six months, and eventually remained living there permanently thus returning to the city of his birth.
-Right away upon arriving to Belgrade, his colourful public persona got him a lot of media attention, including memorable guest appearances on Minimaks' talk show, Minimaksovizija.

-The collaboration with Ceca did not result in Vukašinović doing the entire album as Ceca eventually decided to go with her previous songwriters, Marina Tucaković and Ljiljana Jorgovanović for song lyrics while Aleksandar "Mili" Milić produced it.
-In the end, Vukašinović's only contribution to the album became composing music and doing arrangements for two lesser-known tracks, "Sviće dan" ("Day Is Coming") and "Ako te ona odbije" ("If She Refuses You").
+Right away upon arriving to Belgrade, his colourful public persona got him a lot of media attention, including memorable guest appearances on Milovan Ilić "Minimaks" talk show, Minimaksovizija.
+The collaboration with Ceca did not result in Vukašinović doing the entire album, as she eventually decided to go with her previous songwriters, Marina Tucaković and Ljiljana Jorgovanović for song lyrics while Aleksandar "Mili" Milić produced it.
+In the end, Vukašinović's only contribution to the album became music and arrangements for two lesser-known tracks, "Sviće dan" ("Day Is Coming") and "Ako te ona odbije" ("If She Refuses You").
+Both songs were originally written by Vukašinović for Bosnian folk singer Selma Bajrami and released on her debut album Kad suza ne bude...
+(When There's No More Tears...); Vukašinović would also collaborate with Bajrami on her following two studio albums.
 In 2000, shortly after Arkan's death, Vukašinović reached out to Ceca again, offering her the song "Sanjam da si opet tu" ("I Am Dreaming that You Are Again").
 Ceca refused the song, which then ended up being recorded by Jovana Tipšin.